mrkrynmdsco/htm-c/README.md

-# htm-c
-Hierarchical Temporal Memory in C
+# Hierarchical Temporal Memory in C